-It is dominated by wilderness, with conservation land covering nearly 90 percent of its total area.
+The West Coast is dominated by wilderness, with conservation land covering nearly 90 percent of its total area.
 Skirting along its coastline is State Highway 6, an incredibly scenic 410km driving route dotted with atmospheric towns, world-famous natural wonders, and hidden gems so spectacular you’ll wonder why they’re not world famous, too.
+Check out the quintessential Britz West Coast road itinerary below.

 Westport to Haast